plafer/Tissue.jl/NOTES.md

         + after packet reaches all outputs if bootstrapping
 3. Flow limiter period evaluation
     + determine and set the new generator period

+## Generator calculator, input and output streams redesign
++ Packet generation
+    + Defined implicitly: only one calculator can/must be input-less.
+    + Treated differently internally: compute the time for process, but subtract that from the offset
+        + so that if it takes 1ms to read from camera, start 1ms before the graph can start handling it.
+    + Then, `@inputstream` goes away entirely.
++ Packet consumption: output stream
+    + goes away entirely as well
+    + A graph then encompasses how the output is consumed
+    + What if you want to simply change how the output is consumed?
+        + I think subgraphs will be the way to do it.
+        + Wouldn't it better though if I could just plug in someone else's graph, because it outputs useful information?
+So graphs don't even need to be designed to be reusable.
+            + well partially true.
+I can write my graph so that it doesn't use output streams.
+So it must be designed anyways.
+            + so if someone thinks a graph can be reused, they should write it as a subgraph.
++ Bootstrapping will also need to change, as we no longer have output streams.
+    + just by looking at your `CalculatorWrapper`'s output streams, you can know which is a "terminal calculator".
+    + How to avoid the `return nothing` bootstrap bug?
+        + Bootstrapping assumption: all terminal calculators receive a packet on the first run.
+        + Solution: if
+            1. a packet calculator returns nothing,
+            2. we didn't bootstrap yet,
+            3. no task with the current frame notified the bootstrapping task then
+            1. record that the current frame notified the bootstrapping task
+            2. notify the bootstrapping task (so that it can send a new packet)

++ Output stream
+    + Data structures
+        + CW: add a flag :is_sink.
+        + graph: add an Int field :sinks_not_init
+    + In constructor, while looping constructing all CWs, if `output_channels` is empty, then set the `:is_sink` flag to true, and increment sink counter
+        + Construct the graph with sink counter
+    + In `run_calculator`, after `fetch_input_streams`, if CW.is_sink, then decrement the graph's `sink_not_init` count.
+If count == 0, signal condition var.